Jennifer Clark

 Once she is well enough to be interviewed, detectives question Jennifer again on December 8th, 2008.

 Jennifer says her newborn son is Michaels, but admits she realized the relationship was a mistake when they made it to West Virginia.
+I never liked Michael from the first time I met him.

-I called her and I told her, I says, here's the deal.
+I called her and I told her, I says,

+here's the deal.
 I said, you're my daughter and I love you.

+I said, but right now you're being stupid.
 It's your choice, but don't call me when it doesn't go right.

-She thought she was going to run off with Michael and they were going to live happily ever after and it just wasn't working out.
+She thought she was going to run off with Michael and they were going to live happily ever after.

+And it just wasn't working out.
 They went to West Virginia and stayed with Jennifer's mother.

 She lived in a place that was economically deprived.
+It was a terrible life.

-They couldn't do anything, didn't have anything,
+They couldn't do anything, didn't have anything.

-and she kept remembering she had a nice house and two sons that she loved and a husband, an ex-husband, but a man who really cared for her.
+And she kept remembering she had a nice house and two sons that she loved and a husband, an ex-husband, but a man who really cared for her.

-Jennifer says she ultimately decided to move back to Georgia, where she she ended up rekindling her relationship with Donald.
+Jennifer says she ultimately decided to move back to Georgia, where she ended up rekindling her relationship with Donald.

-Everything was headed back towards normal.
+Everything was

+headed back towards normal.
 I was glad because I knew the boys would have their mom with them.

-When she was asked about the blood, she stated that that was life with boys and there would be blood all over the place because she had boys.
+When she was asked about the blood, she stated that that was life with boys, and there would be blood all over the place because she had boys.

 She also stated that she cleaned all the time so that she could stay on top of her cleaning chores.
+Jennifer Clark's story was not very believable to us.

 Both boys confirm that their mother slept in their room that night, but the oldest boy recalls something unusual.

 He heard running in the house in the middle of the night.
+He got up to check on it, and the back door was unlocked.

 And he stated that their back door was never unlocked while they were asleep.